goatshriek/stumpless/docs/examples/network/README.md

 Both of these functions create a target pointing to the `example.com` server.
 UDP targets don't necessarily need a response to be opened due to the nature of the UDP, but TCP targets do.
-If you try to open a TCP target to a destination that isn't responding or isn't in DNS, for example, it will fail.
+If you try to open a TCP target to a destination that isn't responding, it will fail.

     new_target= stumpless_open_tcp4_target( "new-tcp4-target",
                                             "example.com",